 What is the Cost of a Credit Card Machine?

-Typically, buying a piece of equipment only requires your initial cost of purchase, this is not the case with credit card machines and terminals.
+Typical concerns when buying a piece of equipment are the cost of purchase and ongoing maintenance, however, this is usually not the case with credit card machines and terminals.
 Depending on the terminal model and specifications, a credit card machine can cost anywhere from $100-$400.
-However, when considering a credit card terminal, there are many more costs associated.
+However, when considering a credit card terminal, there are additional costs associated with operating the machine and accepting credit cards.
 Some people shy away from purchasing a terminal for fear of the cost.
 Understanding the fees and pricing models in addition to the cost of terminal equipment can aid a business owner in budgeting for the right payment processing solution.

 Associated Fees with Credit Card Machines